British Military Hospital, Singapore: Second World War

 Japanese troops of the 18th Division rushed into the hospital wards and operating theatres and bayoneted 250 patients and staff members.
 Before they could repeat their brutalities in other wards, an officer ordered them to assemble on the hospital grounds outside.
-The troops, however, removed about 400 patients and staff and locked them up in a small fetid room nearby, where many died of suffocation.
-The next afternoon, a cell door burst open under the effects of incoming mortar fire and some detainees staggered out, though many were mown down by Japanese machine-gun fire.
+The troops removed about 400 patients and staff and locked them up in a small fetid room nearby, where many died of suffocation.
+The next afternoon, a cell door burst open under the effects of mortar fire and some detainees staggered out and were killed by Japanese machine-gun fire.
 Those who escaped are thought to include Privates S.W.J.
 Hoskins and F.A.H.
 Gurd, Captain R. de Warrenne Waller, and Medical Corporal G.W.
 Johnson.
 Other survivors were taken from their cells in small groups and shot by the Japanese.
 The bodies were buried in a mass grave.
 The Japanese claimed that some Indian troops had fired on them from the hospital grounds.

 Walter Salmon of the Royal Signals, wounded by mortar fire, had been taken to the top floor of Alexandra Hospital, then had gone to the canteen, where he witnessed part of the massacre.
 Several men, including Private George Britton of the East Surrey Regiment, had been moved from the upstairs ward to the dining room and were in makeshift beds under the dining table.
 Britton later described how the Japanese rushed in, taking all the bread piled on the table.
 But although an orderly was marched out and bayoneted, those on the floor were ignored.
 They were left in the hospital for three days without food or water before being moved to the Changi POW camp on wheelbarrows, carts, or anything with wheels, as no motorised vehicles were available.

 Other surviving staff and patients of the hospital were eventually transferred to the Roberts Barracks, where their command was taken over by Colonel Glyn White of the Royal Australian Army Medical Corps.
-While a handful of people survived the Alexandra Hospital massacre, the exact number remains unclear.
+While a handful of people survived the Alexandra Hospital massacre, the number remains unclear.
 Survivors included George Britton, Walter Salmon, Fred Shenstone, Arthur Haines, Fergus Anckorn, and perhaps those who managed to escape their cell under mortar fire, S.W.J.
 Hoskins, F.A.H.
 Gurd, R. de Warrenne Waller and G.W.
 Johnson.
 In a Forces TV news interview, Fergus Anckorn mistakenly claimed to be the only survivor.

 In 2008, a four-page account of the massacre, by Private Haines of the Wiltshire Regiment, was sold in a private auction.
 Reg Twigg, in his book Survivor on the River Kwai mentions a short video recording made by another survivor of the massacre, Fred Shenstone of the Royal Leicestershire Regiment, which forms part of a permanent exhibit of the Royal Leicestershire Regiment Museum housed in the Newarke Houses Museum in Leicester, United Kingdom.